 What we have here are two very different ways of bundling your entertainment with your broadband.
 Both networks are excellent choices for fast broadband, with iPrimus having the slight edge on raw broadband pricing.

 If it’s both streaming video and TV channels you’re after, though, you’ll need to choose between Fetch and Foxtel Now for channel variety – and between the two devices for their features.
-So, pick your priority – is it HBO shows and AFL/NRL?
-You’ll want the Telstra deal with Foxtel Now (or satellite Foxtel if you want to spend a bit more).
-If you watch a lot of free-to-air TV, just want a bunch of the most popular premium channels and would like a high-quality digital video recorder to record and manage it all, iPrimus’s Fetch service is where you want to be.
+So, pick your priority – is it HBO shows?
+You’ll want the Telstra deal with Binge (or satellite Foxtel if you want to spend a bit more).
+If you watch a lot of free-to-air TV, just want a bunch of the most popular premium channels and would like a high-quality digital video recorder to record and manage it all, iPrimus’s Fetch service with the Mighty box is where you want to be.

 One thing’s for sure – real broadband TV is here, it’s growing in popularity, and it’s never been more affordable.